 Students will work with the R and Python programming languages and receive tuition in data visualisation, SQL basics and Data Warehouse fundamentals.
 The syllabus also comprises modules in Big Data, NoSQL, cloud and Machine Learning to name but a few.

-JBI Training is a 5 day, £2500 course aimed at professionals of every level.
+JBI Training offer a range of courses aimed at professionals of every level.
 It uses the R programming language and offers a comprehensive introduction to Data Science, Machine Learning and Artificial Intelligence.

 Students will use open source tools to cover the following concepts within the Data Science ecosystem: